LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 When that is not the case, notably when generating cross-referencing diagrams, missing entities can result in incomplete diagrams.

+For complex applications, diagrams can often be made simpler and more readable by omitting external nodes (see the `externals/1` option) and/or using one of the alternatives to `dot` provided by Graphviz depending on the type of the diagram (see the section above on supported graph languages for more details).

 When generating entity predicate call cross-reference diagrams, caller nodes are not created for auxiliary predicates.
 For example, if the `meta_compiler` library is used to optimize meta-predicates calls, the diagrams may show